asfadmin/apt-insar/doc/UserGuide.md

 ## Background

-The Alaska Satellite Facility (ASF) has developed an advanced product toolbox (TBX) capable of conducting Radiometric Terrain Correction (RTC) with Sentinel-1 data named S-1TBX RTC.
-The toolbox provides automated fetching of data from ASF's datapool (https://vertex.daac.asf.alaska.edu), Digital Elevation Map (DEM) selection and stitching, and bundles the European Space Agency's Sentinel Application Platform (SNAP) toolbox with a recipe for processing RTC products from start to finish.
-This allows users to begin with a single granule name and in one command produce RTC analysis ready Sentinel-1 end products.
+The Alaska Satellite Facility (ASF) has developed an advanced product toolbox (TBX) capable of conducting Interferometric SAR Processing (InSAR) with the ISCE Processoe named apt-insar.
+The toolbox provides automated fetching of data from ASF's datapool (https://vertex.daac.asf.alaska.edu), Digital Elevation Map (DEM) selection and stitching, and bundles NASA's Jet Propultion Labritory ISCE processor for processing interferogram products from start to finish.
+This allows users to begin with a pair of granule names and in one command produce an interferogram product.

-Distortions in Synthetic Aperture Radar (SAR) imagery are induced by the side-looking nature of SAR sensors and are compounded by rugged terrain.
-RTC corrects geometric distortions that lead to geolocation errors by moving image pixels into the proper spatial relationship with one another based on a DEM.
-RTC removes the misleading influence of topography and backscatter values, combining both corrections to produce a superior product for science application and analysis.
+Insert Prargraph about InSAR here.

 ## Output Products
+- GeoTIFF Phase image with
+- GeoTIFF Coherence image with
-- GeoTIFF image with
+- GeoTIFF Amplitude image with
-    - 30 meter pixel spacing
-    - Pixel values indicate gamma-0 power
-    - Projected in Universal Transverse Mercator (UTM) coordinates
 - ArcGIS compatible ISO 19115 metadata

 ## System Requirements